geoneric/fern/documents/Texts/DataModel/DataModel.rst

 Recursion
 ---------
 From the graph above, it shows that Feature is defined by itself, so recursively.
+There are multiple reasons for this, like:
-Attributes of a small scale feature can be defined by larger scale features.
+- Attributes of a small scale feature can be defined by larger scale features.
 This is useful if the same attribute values are used at multiple spatio-temporal scales.
 The obvious example where this is useful is in visualization, but it can also be done to guide the paralellization of the model run.
+- A feature's attributes are tied to different domains.
+In the police car example mentioned above, some police car's attributes are tied to the police car's point feature (car id, driver id, etc), and some attributes are tied to the police car's service area (its area and the properties of the neighborhood covered by the area, for example).

 Take, for example, the biomass of a forrest.
 Given that biomass information is available per leave per tree, biomass of the forrest could be modelled using a forrest_biomass feature (see graph below).